• Skip to primary navigation

 • Participating as a subject matter expert in the examination process for the Board, FSBPT, or ABPTS (16 hours)

-• Serve on Board appointed task force (16 hours)
+• Serving on a Board-appointed task force (16 hours)

-• Attend a conference related to physical therapy (8 hours)
+• Attending a conference related to physical therapy (8 hours)

 • Attending a Board meeting (8 hours)